xagent003/poolHouse/README.md

 ```

 #### Conclusion: If we do go with an ADU, the setback seems to be 4 ft, as opposed to 3 ft for an accesory structure

+# TBD

+ - Incentive for classifying as an ADU?
+ - Do accessory structures add to sq footage of home?
+ - Can you add shower to > 120 sq foot structure without triggering an ADU classification?
+ - What qualifies as a "permanent provision" for cooking?
+I can cook full meals in a Ninja/Instant Pot.
+Does a mini fridge qualify or do we need a certain size fridge?